Jakkima1/COVID-19/README.md

 # COVID-19
-Predict daily global confirmed cases and daily global deaths using Time series Analysis (RNN)
+Predict daily global confirmed cases and daily global deaths using LSTM and FB Prophet